vivek437/JustNote/README.md

 # JustNote

-This Angular Desktop application developed using angular and electron.
+This is Notepad Desktop application developed using angular and electron.

 Features:
 1. Create Notes